LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

 ---

+## Discovery

+So, you were given a list a of Tascomi API resources and told to add them to the Data Platform.
+But is that list actually complete?
+The larger tables may point to many small yet important static tables.
+So better assume the list you were given may not be 100% complete and it might be possible that an important static table was left out.
+It would cost you a lot of time if a missing table was discovered afterwards and you had to go back and follow the same procedure all over again!

+You may or may not, be certain what each Tascomi API resource or table does.
+You may or may not, have been shown the Tascomi system by its users and so can understand the data in its original context.
+Either way you might want to examine the relationships between tables, via the foreign `_id` key columns or go check out the [Tascomi API schema diagram](../docs/images/tascomi-API-schema.png).

+You may discover, what appear to be, linked tables without a corresponding API resource.
+But you won't need to worry about them.
+They are just endpoint locators for the Tascomi software interface.

+---

 ## How to proceed with your code changes

 ### Create and check out a new Git branch for your code changes